 Bryce had to wear a helmet in the early years of life because of neck and head abnormalities and he was behind developmentally.
 At the time of filming Bryce was 3 years old and Somi recalled when REACH therapists first came to visit Bryce.
 Help had arrived and the reassuring difference it made to the Bennings was immeasurable.
-Early Intervention Program Manager Leora Shipley and Physiotherapist Julie Moore offered activities and guidance that helped Bryce meet and exceed his milestones.
+Infant Development Program Manager Leora Shipley and Physiotherapist Julie Moore offered activities and guidance that helped Bryce meet and exceed his milestones.
 Parents Somi and Chris realized that Bryce was going to be okay as he caught up to his brother Brandon with his skills and abilities.

 The Baker Family 2015

 The Baker family share their journey with son Ethan, who has autism.
 Their story starts out with hearing from Ethan’s dad, Cory, who says he and his wife Michelle always knew something was wrong but didn’t know what it was.
 The Bakers had no idea what to do.
 Due to a lack of resources and understanding of about his condition, they felt like there were no answers and were devastated.